 Original budget compared to final budget.
 During the year there was no need for any significant amendments to increase either the original estimated revenues or original budgeted appropriations.

 Final budget compared to actual results.
-During the current fiscal year the township did not incur any significant budget variances.
+During the current fiscal year the Township had the following significant budget variances between the final budget compared to actual results.